A keen financial mind and an understanding of day-to-day business demands are key to the role of a corporate treasurer

 - Business dress is usually required, particularly for meetings with City contacts, such as company bankers.
 Otherwise, dress will depend upon the culture of the company.

-- There may be occasional travel to meetings and possible overseas travel, particularly if the company has international interests or is multinational; these would tend to be short, planned trips.
+- There may be occasional travel to meetings and possible overseas travel, particularly if the company has international interests or is multinational.
+These tend to be short, planned trips.

 This area of work is open to graduates from most academic backgrounds, but business or finance-related degrees are most relevant.
-The following degrees subjects might be useful:
+The following degree subjects might be useful: